 The outbreak of World War II forced the navy to put on medical service many ships of various classes, which then played a significant role in the evacuation of the wounded.
-So, in the Black Sea Fleet, ships took to the rear 412 332 wounded and sick, in the Baltic Fleet - 36 and in the Northern - 273.
-The traffic volume, as we see, was simply gigantic, and it was impossible to manage only hospital (sanitary-transport) ships .
-Therefore, temporarily allocated ships and military vessels were attracted, especially since on average there were no more than 60-749 specialized ships on each fleet.
-For example, in the Black Sea Fleet during the entire period of the war, 12 ships participated in the evacuation, of which only 13 were specialized hospitals.
+So, in the Black Sea navy the ships brought to the rear 412 332 wounded and sick, 36 273 in the Baltic Fleet and 60 749 in the Northern Fleet.
+As you can see, the traffic volume was simply gigantic, and it was impossible to manage only hospital (sanitary-transport) ships.
+Therefore, temporarily allocated ships and military vessels were attracted, especially since on average there were no more than 12-13 specialized ships on each fleet.
+For example, in the Black Sea Fleet during the entire period of the war, 273 ships participated in the evacuation, of which only 13 were specialized hospitals.
 For military medical needs, the passenger liners Georgia, Ukraine, Crimea, Adjaria and Armenia were remade "(Then tragically perished).

 A typical alteration to a floating hospital was the removal of first-class partitions, repainting (often into deforming disguise) and the organization of an operating room with dressing points on a ship.
 So, the Lviv motor ship, after such an adaptation, had 5 doctors, 12 nurses and 15 orderlies on staff - during the war years it evacuated almost 12,5 thousand wounded in 35 flights.
 It is easy to calculate that at one time the ship took about 340-360 people from the coast, which did not exceed the maximum capacity of 400 patients.
 The record-holder among sanitary transports is the motor ship "Abkhazia", which managed to almost 1942 thousand people in just 31 voyages until mid-33.
 It is also reliably known that once during the voyage the ship was able to evacuate 2085 people at once - this was also a record.